 Estrogens should be used at the lowest dose possible, only for as long as needed.
 You and your healthcare provider should talk regularly about whether you still need treatment.

-ESTRING should be removed after 90 days of continued use.
+Estring should be removed after 90 days of continued use.
 If continuation of therapy is indicated, the flexible ring should be replaced.
-You and your healthcare provider should talk regularly about whether you still need treatment with ESTRING to control these problems.
+You and your healthcare provider should talk regularly about whether you still need treatment with Estring to control these problems.

-Estrogens increase the risk of gallbladder disease.
-Discontinue estrogen if loss of vision, pancreatitis, or liver problems occur.
 If you take thyroid medication, consult your healthcare provider, as use of estrogens may change the amount needed.

 Carefully follow instructions for use.
-If you have difficulty removing ESTRING, contact your healthcare provider right away.
+If you have difficulty removing Estring, contact your healthcare provider right away.

 Please see full Prescribing Information, including BOXED WARNING, and Patient Information.